shipshapecode/website-astro/data/posts/2022-12-05-top-five-web-developer-tools.md

 [![Screenshot of Arc showing GitHub open, some tabs on the left and a favorites bar](/img/blog/top-five-web-developer-tools/arc.png)](https://thebrowser.company/)

 It has been a long time since I got excited about a new browser.
-It seems like most "new" browsers are just a Chrome clone that has been reskinned and maybe has a few extra features.
+It seems like most "new" browsers are often a Chrome clone that has been reskinned and maybe has a few extra features.
 Chrome is a great browser, don't get me wrong, and browsers like Brave have made Chromium even cooler, but The Browser Company has dramatically changed the game with their new browser: Arc.